 If you’re using paper-based POs, you’re creating more work for yourself than you need to.
 You also open yourself up to a range of potential errors, all of which are avoided with electronic POs.

 E-procurement platforms like Procurify can streamline company purchasing and provide greater transparency into every stage of the purchasing process.

 Here are the benefits of switching to an electronic purchase order system and e-procurement software:

-3. Better visibility into the budget
+3. Better visibility into budgets

-4. Avoid unnecessary expenditure and fraud
+4. You can avoid unnecessary expenditure and fraud

-Because they offer better approval systems and automated 3-way matching, e-procurement platforms can reduce the chances of your company paying for things that haven’t been received.
+Because they offer better approval systems and automated three-way matching, e-procurement platforms can reduce the chances of your company paying for things that haven’t been received.
 They also make it easier for teams to spot fraudulent invoices prior to payment.